Gap analysis: Existing usage

 This is an important calculation.
 Many, if not most, marketers accept existing market size—suitably projected their forecast timescales—as the boundary for expansion plans.
 Though this is often the most realistic assumption, it may impose an unnecessary limit on horizons.
 For example: the original market for video-recorders was limited to professional users who could afford high prices.
 Only after some time did the technology extend to the mass market.

 In the public sector, where service providers usually enjoy a monopoly, the usage gap is probably the most important factor in activity development.
 However, persuading more consumers to take up family benefits, for example, is probably more important to the relevant government department than opening more local offices.

-Usage gap is most important for brand leaders.
-If a company has a significant share of the whole market, they may find it worthwhile to invest in making the market bigger.
-This option is not generally open to minor players, though they may still profit by targeting specific offerings as market extensions.
+The usage gap is most important for market leaders.
+If a company has a significant share of the whole market, it may find it worthwhile to invest in making the market bigger.
+This option is not generally available to smaller players, though they may still profit by targeting specific offerings as market extensions.

-All other gaps relate to the difference between existing sales (market share) and total sales of the market as a whole.
-The difference is the competitor share.
-These gaps therefore, relate to competitive activity.
+All other gaps relate to the difference between existing sales (market share) and the total sales of the market as a whole.
+This difference is the competitors' share.
+These gaps, therefore, relate to competitive activity.